New York Medical Malpractice

 Common questions that our clients have about their medical malpractice cases include:

 After a serious injury, it can seem like there are more questions than answers.
-When you contact Harris Keenan & Goldfarb for your free consultation, we will be glad to answer any questions you may have.
+We will gladly answer any questions when you contact Harris Keenan & Goldfarb for your free consultation.
 Some of the questions we receive most frequently are:

 There is a statute of limitations that provides the maximum amount of time that you have to file a claim.
 Generally, the statute of limitations for medical malpractice in New York gives you two and a half years from the date of the medical error to file suit.
 However, if the malpractice occurred as part of a continuing course of treatment, a medical malpractice action may be filed within two and a half years (30 months) from the date of last treatment.
 There are exceptions:

 - If a foreign object is left in the person’s body, the action may be commenced within one year from the date the object was discovered or should have been discovered, whichever is earlier.

 - Where the action is based upon an alleged failure to diagnose cancer or a malignant tumor, the action may be commenced within two years and six months of the later of either (1) when the person knows or should have known of the misdiagnosis, so long as the action is commenced no later than seven years after the misdiagnosis; or (2) the date of the last treatment where there is continuous treatment for such injury, illness or condition.

 The best way to make sure your claim is filed in time is to contact Harris Keenan & Goldfarb today.
 We will make sure that all deadlines in your case are met as we build the strongest case possible for you.

 The timeline for pursuing and receiving compensation for medical malpractice in New York varies considerably from case to case.
 It may be a matter of months for more simple or straightforward cases.
 It may also be a matter of years in cases that are more complicated or less clear.